EnakshiC/the-amazing-bomber-man/README.md

   - Will be a "Continue Game" Button when a game is already running
 - "End Game" Button ends a game - only if one is running
 - Top arrow keys iterate over our pre-set maps
-  - "Map 1" and "Map 2" are the ones provided by the project
+  - "Map 1" and "Map 2" are the ones provided by the project, but a couple of power-ups have been exchanges with our new ons (see below)
   - "Test Extra Time" is a map to test the ExtraTime PowerUp
   - "Test Enemy" is a map to test and see the movement of different enemies
     - There is a line with destructible walls in front of the player on the bottom row.
 Here are all upgrades waiting for the player.
 Especially the first three are ExtraTime PowerUps to extend the games time.